AASanusi/balln/README.md

    There were issues with the fonts and paragraphs for the post details to which was causing errors on the html validator.

  - #### Solution
-   The structure of the paragraphs were changed to a div and the font code on summernote in admin was also changed to correct the errors.
+   The structure of the paragraphs were changed to a div and the font code on summernote in the admin was also changed to correct the errors.

  - #### Bugs
-   During development part, gitpod server number changes at times when running server and causes the browser not to fucntion.
+   During developmental stage, gitpod server number changes when running server and causes the browser not to fucntion.
  - #### Solution
    To solve this I simple had to change the number in the CSRF to correlate with the new number on the gitpod link.